Reviews You Can Rely On

 Looking for a pressure washer?
 We've worked hard to help you find one.
 After researching over 50 models, we bought and tested the 9 most promising options.
 We rated each machine based on a battery of stringent tests to determine which is the champion of high-pressure spraying power.
 To do so, we devised multiple challenges to scrutinize each model's cleaning power, portability, ease of use, and accessory organizational systems.
 Check out our in-depth review to discover which models best suit your needs.
 We've found the best bargains, top electric options, and washers that blasted away the competition.

-We've tested a wide variety of the best tools for your home project needs.
-Whether you're looking for the best drill or circular saw, a top-ranked battery-operated chainsaw, or simply the best garden hose and best hose nozzles, our reviews have you covered.
+We've tested a wide variety of tools for your home project needs.
+Whether you're looking for the right drill, a new lawn mower, a battery-operated chainsaw, or seeking a garden hose and hose nozzle, our reviews have you covered.

 Price $349 List